vibbits/training-material/topics/data-management-plans/tutorials/handle-security/tutorial.md

 ### Informed Consent

-In the module 'Legal agreements and contracts' you learned about informed consent.
+In the topic *Legal agreements and contracts* you learned about informed consent.
 Informed consent is very important when working with data which is in any way related to people.

 TODO: add graphics on informed consent - check 03_SixPrinciplesGDPR.png